-Process Water Sources: The majority of the 13,370 AF per year of water that would be used at Copper Flat would be process water sourced on-site.
-These process water sources would provide for 9,568 AF per year (72 percent) of the total water use by the Copper Flat operation.
+Process water sources: The majority of the 13,370 AFY of water that would be used at Copper Flat would be process water sourced on-site.
+These process water sources would provide for 9,568 AFY (72 percent) of the total water use by the Copper Flat operation.
 Process water sources would include:

-- Water reclaimed from the TSF and recycled; - Water collected from stormwater catchment ponds and reused within the operation;

-- Water collected by the pit dewatering operation and reused; and - Water contained within the ore rock as moisture and mined in conjunction with the mining of copper ore.
+- Water reclaimed from the TSF and recycled; - Water collected from stormwater catchment ponds and reused within the operation; - Water collected by the pit dewatering operation and reused; and - Water contained within the ore rock as moisture and mined in conjunction with the mining of copper ore.